Joshwilcox12/odin-recipes/README.md

 4. Lists- ul, li, ol
 5. Links and Images- img, src, Absolute links and relative links.
 6. Clear and correct commits

+This should be it.

+Thank you for the read.